THIS PAGE WILL BE UPDATED REGULARLY AS NEW INFORMATION IS AVAILABLE.

 - Making hand sanitizer stations available.

-- Any OrthoTexas providers or team members who meet any of the CDC exposure guidelines above will be required to follow the CDC guidelines for testing and quarantine.
+- Any OrthoTexas providers or team members who meet any of the CDC exposure guidelines above will be required to follow our policies for testing and quarantine.

 I’m not feeling well.
 Should I still come for my appointment?